Plastic free skincare is a term used for eco-friendly skincare products which don’t contain plastics in the products themselves and in the packaging.

 ‘Ocean friendly skincare’ concerns the ingredients inside the product itself, as well as the packaging, which shouldn’t impact the ocean negatively by polluting it.
 The term is different to plastic-free skincare as it goes beyond the plastic content and also considers the ingredients of the products themselves; whether they contain harmful chemicals which cause problems for marine life like coral or fish if they get into our waterways.

-The most sustainable plastic-free skincare choice takes into account all aspects of sustainability; environment, human and animal health.
+The most sustainable plastic-free skincare brands take into account all aspects of sustainability; environment, human and animal health.
 Here’s a quick checklist:

-✅ Packaging – glass, aluminium or paper / cardboard
+✅ Packaging – glass, aluminium or paper / cardboard, perferably zero waste.

 ✅ Ingredients safe and natural